Cecil Chubb: Career

 Chubb became a barrister and amassed a considerable fortune.

 In 1902 he married Mary Bella Alice Finch, whose uncle, Dr W. Corbin Finch, owned Fisherton House, which was a mental asylum (later the Old Manor Hospital, now Fountain Way).
 Five years after her uncle's death in 1905, the business and buildings were transferred to her.
 Following financial difficulties, a limited company was formed to run the hospital in 1924, and Sir Cecil became chairman.
-Whilst he was in charge, the hospital became the largest private mental hospital in Europe.
+While he was in charge, the hospital became the largest private mental hospital in Europe.
 There is a plaque in the hospital commemorating his life and work.

 Sir Cecil also served on Salisbury City Council, was a Justice of the Peace and became a successful racehorse owner and breeder of Shorthorn cattle.

 Purchase of Stonehenge

 Stonehenge was one of several lots put up for auction in 1915 by Sir Cosmo Gordon Antrobus, soon after he had inherited the estate from his brother.
-Cecil Chubb's interest in the local area led to him attending the sale, with him bidding and purchasing Lot 15 on a whim for £6,600 (about £/€/$ today), as he wished to avoid the stones being acquired by someone overseas.
+Cecil Chubb's interest in the local area led to his attending the sale, with him bidding and purchasing Lot 15 on a whim for £6,600 (about £/€/$ today), as he wished to avoid the stones being acquired by someone overseas.

 He gave Stonehenge to the nation on 26 October 1918.
 The deed of gift included the following conditions:

 First that the public shall have free access to the premises hereby conveyed and every part thereof on the payment of such reasonable sum per head not exceeding one shilling for each visit and subject to such conditions as the Commissioners of Works in the exercise and execution of their statutory powers and duties may from time to time impose Secondly that the premises shall so far as possible be maintained in their present condition Thirdly that no building or erection other than a pay box similar to the Pay Box now standing on the premises shall be erected on any part of the premises within four hundred yards of The Milestone marked "Amesbury 2" on the northern frontage of the premises and Fourthly that the Commissioners of Works will at all times save harmless and keep indemnified the Donors and each of them their and each of their estates and effects from and against all proceedings costs claims and expenses on account of any breach or non-observance of the covenants by the Donors to the like or similar effect contained in the Conveyance of the premises to the Donors.

 Local residents are still entitled to free admission to Stonehenge because of a different agreement concerning the moving of a right of way.

 To mark his generosity he was made a baronet in 1919 by Lloyd George.
 Chubb's arms feature a trilithon representing Stonehenge.